khangnk144/SKINMATE/STATUS.md

 - **Paste an INCI ingredient list** (the list printed on the back of skincare products) and get a color-coded safety analysis based on their skin type.
 - **See product recommendations** that are safe for their skin — products with any ingredient flagged as BAD for the user's skin type are automatically excluded.
 - **View and manage their analysis history** — re-analyze past entries or delete individual/all records.
-- **Admin users** can manage the full database of ingredients, safety rules, and products, as well as view statistical reports and manage user accounts (lock/unlock/delete).
+- **Admin users** can manage the full database of ingredients, safety rules, and products, as well as view statistical reports, moderate community ingredient reports, and manage user accounts (lock/unlock/delete).
+- **Community Reporting:** Users can report misclassified ingredients, vote on reports, and admins can approve/reject reports (approved reports auto-update safety rules).
+- **Notifications:** Users receive in-app notifications (e.g., when a report is resolved).
+- **OCR Scanning:** Users can upload a product label photo to auto-extract the ingredient list.

 ---